DataBiosphere/jade-data-repo/README.md

 The swagger page is:
 http://localhost:8080

-### Run tests
-#### Unit tests
-`./scripts/run test`
-#### Connected and Integration tests by command line
-We don't recommend running the full suite of connected and integration tests locally, as it will take a long.
-Instead, you can run a specific test by using the following commands:
-- Connected tests: `GRADLE_ARGS='--tests '*<specific test name>' ./scripts/run connected`
-- Integration tests: `GRADLE_ARGS='--tests '*<specific test name>' ./scripts/run integration`

-#### Connected and Integration tests in Intellij
-* Copy the needed environment variables to your clipboard.
-`./scripts/render-configs -a integration -i`
-* Run a test in Intellij by right-clicking on the test and selecting 'Modify Run Configurations' and pasting your clipboard into the environment variables.

 ### Verify Pact contracts

 To verify that TDR adheres to the contracts published by its consumers, run: